entropy-network/paragon/README.md

 {"jsonrpc":"2.0","result":{"amount":1000},"id":1}
 ```

-# How to run the sov-rollup-starter using celestia-da:
+# How to run the rollup using celestia-da:
 #### 1. Change the working directory:

 ```